 As F D Dow says in the preface, his little book is not a narrative of the events of the English civil war.
-However he does in such a small book give a good introduction to the level of radicalism in the English Revolution.
+However, he does in such a small book give an excellent introduction to the level of radicalism in the English Revolution.
 It is clear that outside of the Russian and French revolutions respectively no other revolution has generated such heat historically speaking.

 The first chapter is well written and informative.
-He outlines the attack on Marxist historiography especially any understanding of the importance of any long term causes of the English civil war.
-As Dow suggests even the use of the term radical to describe groups such as the Levellers has come under attack, according to Glenn Burgess “Conal Condren and Jonathan Clark to name two have said that the term 'radicalism' should not be applied to phenomena that exist before the term itself was coined.
-Clark has pointed out that it applies "to a doctrine newly coined in England in the 1820s to describe a fusion of universal suffrage, Ricardian economics and programmatic atheism.
+He outlines the attack on Marxist historiography especially any understanding of the importance of any long-term causes of the English civil war.
+As Dow suggests even the use of the word radical to describe groups such as the Levellers had come under attack, according to Glenn Burgess “Conal Condren and Jonathan Clark to name two had said that the term 'radicalism' should not be applied to phenomena that exist before the term itself was coined.
+Clark has pointed out that it refers "to a doctrine newly invented in England in the 1820s to describe a fusion of universal suffrage, Ricardian economics, and programmatic atheism.
 To speak of an eighteenth - or a seventeenth-century radicalism is therefore as much of a solecism as to speak of an eighteenth- or a seventeenth-century fascism or Marxism".

-One by product of this turn away from Marxist historiography (that was perhaps best expressed in the writings of Christopher Hill, Brian Manning and the early work of Lawrence Stone) was the increase in number of local studies.
-Studies such as The County Committee of Kent in the Civil War by A M Everitt and more famously John Morrill’s work on the Revolt of the Provinces emphasised short term explanations.
+One by-product of this turn away from Marxist historiography (that was perhaps best expressed in the writings of Christopher Hill, Brian Manning and the early work of Lawrence Stone) was the increase in some local studies.
+Studies such as The County Committee of Kent in the Civil War by A M Everitt and more famously John Morrill’s work on the Revolt of the Provinces emphasized short-term explanations.
 The rise of local studies does not necessary mean that these historians had a right wing agenda.
-David Underdown Riot, Rebel and Rebellion is well worth a look at.
-On the whole local studies are a worthwhile thing but note should be taken as E H Carr suggests to study the historian before you study the history.
+David Underdown Riot, Rebel, and Rebellion are well worth a look at.
+On the whole local studies are a worthwhile thing, but note should be taken as E H Carr suggests to study the historian before you study the history.

-Dow shows that a number of historians have tended portray the period before the civil war as calm and that the English ruling elite would have never believed that civil war was on the agenda.
-But relying on Brain Manning’s work Dow paints an alternative picture of life before the war stating that Manning had "forcefully argued that economic discontent and popular unrest were important elements in producing an atmosphere of crisis before and after 1640 ... that this eruption of the lower and middling orders into the political arena crucially affected the alignment of political groupings within the elite ... parliament’s appeal to the ‘middling sort of people’ was ... to release one of the most dynamic forces of the decade and substantially promote the cause of popular radicalism”.
+Dow shows that some historians have tended portray the period before the civil war as calm and that the English ruling elite would have never believed that civil war was on the agenda.
+But relying on Brain Manning’s work Dow paints an alternative picture of life before the war stating that Manning had "forcefully argued that economic discontent and widespread unrest were essential elements in producing an atmosphere of crisis before and after 1640 ... that this eruption of the lower and middling orders into the political arena crucially affected the alignment of political groupings within the elite ... parliament’s appeal to the ‘middling sort of people’ was ... to release one of the most dynamic forces of the decade and substantially promote the cause of popular radicalism”.

-On the section called Parliamentarians and Republicans Dow examines the philosophical basis for the Civil War.
-He explains that before the Civil war the English ruling elite was largely content with the divine rule of kings.
+On the section called Parliamentarians and Republicans, Dow examines the philosophical basis for the Civil War.
+He explains that before the Civil War the English ruling elite was mostly content with the divine rule of kings.
 Society was in order and that everything was ordained by God.

-Dow correctly spends some time on the philosophy James Harrington.
+Dow correctly spends some time on the theory James Harrington.
 The importance of Harrington is that his writings are a confirmation of the relationship between political thought and political action.
-Dow however downplays Harrington grasp of the relationship between property and power saying he was not a “proto Marxist”.
-While this is true he was a writer who anticipated a materialist understanding of social and political events.
+Dow, however, downplays Harrington grasp of the relationship between property and power saying he was not a “proto-Marxist.”
+While this is true, he was a writer who anticipated a materialist understanding of social and political events.

-For Dow the chief ideologues of the revolution were the radical groups such as the Levellers, Diggers etc. He states on page 8 that “Ideological and organizational advances were made by radicals who were not matched until the 1760s.
-Although the Levellers did not achieve power, and succeeded more in frightening those who did hold power than in convincing them of the merits of the radical case., their beliefs and their programme opened up new vistas of political participation, religious toleration and social equality.
+For Dow, the chief ideologues of the revolution were the radical groups such as the Levellers, Diggers, etc. He states on page 8 that “Ideological and organizational advances were made by rebels who were not matched until the 1760s.
+Although the Levellers did not achieve power and succeeded more in frightening those who did hold power than in convincing them of the merits of the original case., their beliefs and their program opened up new vistas of political participation, religious toleration, and social equality.
 If not for all men then at least for very significant sections of the middling classes”.

-The Levellers according to Dow were “founding fathers of the working class movement”.
+The Levellers according to Dow were “founding fathers of the working class movement.”
 Dow claimed the Levellers broke new ground.”
-They grounded their programme of anew ideological basis by developing arguments based on doctrines of natural rights and popular sovereignty.
+They grounded their program of a new ideological basis by developing arguments based on doctrines of natural rights and popular sovereignty.
 And they mobilized support for their movement by employing sophisticated modern techniques of propaganda and organization”.

-Of even greater significance were the problems of the small craftsmen and tradesmen, particularly in the towns, whose independence seemed threatened by large scale merchants and entrepreneurs.
-The existence of such problems in London was crucially important, for the capital was to provide the core of the Leveller movement.
+Of even greater significance were the problems of the small craftsmen and tradesmen, particularly in the towns, whose independence seemed threatened by large-scale merchants and entrepreneurs.
+The existence of such problems in London was vital to the capital was to provide the core of the Leveller movement.
 Here, a large pool of discontent existed among journeymen unable, because of changes in the structure of manufacturing to find the resources to set up as masters in their own right.
 Anger smoulder among small tradesmen and merchants chafing at the alleged oppression of the guilds”.

-The book is a very good introduction to the subject of radicalism in the English Revolution.
+The book is an excellent introduction to the subject of Radicalism in the English Revolution.
 Dow’s work on the Levellers is equally important.
-To end with I concur with A L Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and was able to express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be wholly forgotten”.
+To end with I concur with AL Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and was able to express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be wholly forgotten”.

 Lecture 7 The English Civil War http://www.historyguide.org/earlymod/lecture7c.html